phiryll/phiryll.github.io/projects/data-history.md

 ## All History is Maintained

-Every data change is recorded, **in the database**.
+Every data change is recorded.
 Historical data can be retrieved from any point in the past, and time-based queries and analyses are supported.
 When data is deleted, it is only marked as having been deleted.
 In addition to the normal metadata, every change must include who did it and a message describing the reason for the change.
 That requirement also applies to any automated processes, not just end users.
 A side effect of this is that all actors must have a representation in the system.
 The identity of an automated process must include which part of the process (if it does multiple things and/or uses multiple algorithms) and its version.

 All queries are at a specific point in time.
-A beneficial side effect is that all read data is effectively immutable, greatly reducing the need to manage concurrent reads.
+A beneficial side effect is that all read data is effectively immutable, greatly reducing the overhead for managing concurrent reads.

 The database state can be branched, and those branches can be private to users.
 In other words, a user can run a number of what-if scenarios